sejo/pyatomiadns/docs/index.rst

 https://github.com/sejo/pyatomiadns

+One should also investigate https://github.com/sejo/django_atomiadns for a sane webapp.

 Thanks
 ======

-For the release of the 1.3 branch I would like to thank `Amplidata NV`_ for the time I was allowed to spend on creating and testing the 1.3 branch.
+For the release of the 1.3 release I would like to thank `Amplidata NV`_ for the time I was allowed to spend on creating and testing the 1.3 branch.

 How to test
 ===========